melvinchia3636/ragent/report/report.typ

 *FR1.1 - Session Creation*

 - The system shall allow users to create new sessions with user-defined names
+- The system shall allow users to select an AI model from a predefined list
+- The system shall allow duplicate session names
+- The system shall allow users to define session parameters including temperature and top K results, and whether to enable query transformation
 - Each session shall be assigned a unique identifier upon creation
 - New sessions shall default to the GPT-4o-mini model
 - Session creation shall initialize an empty knowledge base and session history